Experience everyday life close to nature and join our community activities in Brakel, Belgium

 We organise activities for the neighbourhood such as a pizza-party, at which we share our harvest and our bread and other products.
 Sometimes we organise crafts evenings.

 In the permaculture garden, we try to build up fertile soil with organic material from the surrounding.
-Recent years have been very challenging due to climate exchanges.
-We try to grow most of the vegetables we eat, which means the cook must be creative from time to time.
-Surplus vegetables and fruits are brought to Poverello Ronse, where volunteers cook free meals for the poor.
+Recent years have been very challenging due to climate changes.
+When there are enough capable and enthusiastic volunteers, we try to grow most of the vegetables we eat, which means the cook must be creative with what there is.
+When the team is up for a smaler challenge, we buy local and organic food.

 The place is gradually built out by the volunteers, using low-tech ecological building techniques such as rocket-stove, clay from the land, wood from the forest, and homemade paint based on fresh cheese and flour (next to more traditional materials).

-The project is ran by the owners of the place (Ine, Dirk, Hazel (15) and Sienna (13)), sometimes helped by some long-term volunteers.
-Hazel plays the piano and Sienna the flute.
-They will love to introduse you in folk dance.
+The project is ran by the owners of the place (Ine, Dirk, Hazel (16) and Sienna (14)), sometimes helped by some long-term volunteers.
+Hazel plays the piano and recorder and Sienna the flute and accordion.
+They will love to introduce you in folk dance and play music with you.
 Dirk is the master of the trees and takes the lead in constructions work, while Ine is responsible for the garden, crafts, breadmaking, cooking and the administration.
-For a living, Dirk helps people to realise their 'simple living' building dreams as a handyman, while Ine studies medicine.
+For a living, Dirk helps people to realise their 'simple living' building dreams as a handyman, while Ine is a psychologist and studies medicine right now.

 • Types of help and learning opportunities